Our products

 Can I use gluten-free flour?

-How long do they keep once fried?
+How long do they last once fried?

-Soldaditos de Pavía lose their crispy texture in 15-20 minutes.
-It's a dish that should be eaten freshly fried.
-They cannot be successfully reheated in the microwave; an oven at 200°C for 5 minutes can restore some crispness.
+"Soldaditos de Pavía" lose their crispy texture in 15-20 minutes.
+It is a dish that should be eaten freshly fried.
+They cannot be successfully reheated in a microwave; the oven at 200°C for 5 minutes can restore some crispiness.

-What sauce do they pair with?
+What sauce do they go with?

 Traditionally, with lemon wedges.
 In modern versions: mild aioli, paprika mayonnaise, or a yogurt sauce with dill.
 In Seville, they are served without sauce, only lemon.